Salah: Eclipse prayers

-Following the sunnah of Muhammad during the solar eclipse that followed his son Ibrahim's death, Sunni Muslims perform the solar eclipse prayer (صلاة الكسوف), and the lunar eclipse prayer (صلاة الخسوف) during solar and lunar eclipses, respectively.
-These consist of 2 rak'a with 2 ruku in each rak'a instead of one.
-It is recommended to lengthen the recitation of the Quran, the bowing, and prostration in these prayers.
+Following the account of Muhammad praying during the solar eclipse that followed his son Ibrahim's death as a strong negation towards the contemporary belief of eclipses as supposedly bad omens, Sunni Muslims perform the solar eclipse prayer (صلاة الكسوف), and the lunar eclipse prayer (صلاة الخسوف) during solar and lunar eclipses, respectively.
+These consist of 2 rounds (rak`a) with 2 bowings in each round instead of one.
+It is recommended to lengthen the recitation of the Quran, bowings and prostrations in these prayers.

-Istikhara salah
+Selection (istikharah) prayers

 The word istikharah is derived from the root ḵ-y-r (خير) "well-being, goodness, choice, selection".
 Salat al-Istikhaarah is a prayer offered when a Muslim needs guidance on a particular matter.
 To say this salah one should pray two rakats of non-obligatory salah to completion.
 After completion one should request Allah that which on is better.
 The intention for the salah should be in one's heart to pray two rakats of salah followed by Istikhaarah.
 The salah can be offered at any of the times where salah is not forbidden.
 Other prayers include the tahiyyat al-masjid, which Muslims are encouraged to offer these two rakat.

 Differences in practice

-A Sunni Muslim (left) and Shia Muslim (right) performing the Friday prayer in Tehran.
-Some Sunnis perform salah with the hands clasped ("qabd"), while Shia offer salah with their hands at their sides ("sadl").
+A Sunni Muslim (left) beside a Shia Muslim (right) showing different ways of holding arms during Friday prayer in Iran.

 While most Muslims pray five times a day, some Muslims pray three times a day, believing the Qur'an only mentions three prayers.
 Qur'anists are among those who pray three times a day.

 Most Muslims believe that Muhammad practiced, taught, and disseminated the salah in the whole community of Muslims and made it part of their life.
 The practice has, therefore, been concurrently and perpetually practiced by the community in each of the generations.
 The authority for the basic forms of the salah is neither the hadiths nor the Quran, but rather the consensus of Muslims.

-A turbah or mohr is a small piece of soil or clay, often a clay tablet, used during salah to symbolize earth.

 This is not inconsistent with another fact that Muslims have shown diversity in their practice since the earliest days of practice, so the salah practiced by one Muslim may differ from another's in minor details.
 In some cases the hadith suggest some of this diversity of practice was known of and approved by Muhammad himself.

-Most differences arise because of different interpretations of the Islamic legal sources by the different schools of law (madhhabs) in Sunni Islam, and by different legal traditions within Shia Islam.
-In the case of ritual worship these differences are generally minor, and should rarely cause dispute.